eibenag/chiexp/doc/pydoc.rst

    c=chisquare(x,y,W,func,dfunc)

-If the minimum of :math:`\chi^2` is not know the user can use the ``fit`` method; otherwise the values of the parameters at the minimum can be passed to the class via the ``chisq`` method
+If the minimum of :math:`\chi^2` is not known, the user can use the ``fit`` method; otherwise, the parameter values at the minimum can be passed to the class via the ``chisq`` method

 .. code-block:: python